litestar-org/litestar/docs/usage/1-routing/3-controllers.md

 !!! note
     If you do not declare a `path` class variable on the controller, it will default to the root path of "/".

-Aside from the `path` class variable see above, you can also also define the following class variables:
+Aside from the `path` class variable see above, you can also define the following class variables:

 - `after_request`: A [after request lifecycle hook handler](../13-lifecycle-hooks.md#after-request).
 - `after_response`: A [after response lifecycle hook handler](../13-lifecycle-hooks.md#after-response).
 - `before_request`: A [before request lifecycle hook handler](../13-lifecycle-hooks.md#before-request).
 - `dependencies`: A dictionary mapping dependency providers.
-See [dependency-injection](../6-dependency-injection.md).
+See [dependency-injection](../6-dependency-injection/0-dependency-injection-intro.md).
 - `exception_handlers`: A dictionary mapping exceptions or exception codes to handler functions.
 See [exception-handlers](../17-exceptions#exception-handling).
 - `guards`: A list of guard callable.
 See [guards](../9-guards.md).
 - `middleware`: A list of middlewares.
 See [middleware](../7-middleware.md).